mohammadhalayka/pdsnd_github/README.md

 1. Ensure Python is installed on your system.
 2. Install required Python packages: `pandas`, `numpy`

+###Detailed Setup Instructions

+Before running the bikeshare analysis tool, make sure to install Python 3.6 or a newer version on your machine.
+You can download Python from python.org.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.